rchavarria/new-jekyll-blog/README.md

 # TODOs

-- [ ] Blog header must be same width that content
 - [ ] Add books from gmail
 - [ ] Add affiliate links to book reviews
 - [ ] **PUBLISH**